TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Foundation Module 7: The Enterprise Continuum Explanation of the Enterprise Continuum, its application in organizing architecture, promoting reuse of architectural artifacts, its constituents, and its relationship with the TOGAF ADM.

-Explanation of the Enterprise Continuum, its application in organizing architecture, promoting reuse of architectural artifacts, its constituents, and its relationship with the TOGAF ADM.
+Explanation of the Enterprise Continuum, its application in organising architecture, promoting reuse of architectural artifacts, its constituents, and its relationship with the TOGAF ADM.

 Foundation Module 8: The Architecture Repository